What Are the Engagement and Communication Tools?

 Talking Points for Leadership to Engage Child Welfare Staff

-The Talking Points can be used by leadership and supervisors to explain how promising strategies included in the NAE Toolkit can help counties achieve a reduction in disproportionality, disparities, and administrative costs.
+The Talking Points can be used by leadership and supervisors to explain how promising strategies included in the Native American Enhancement (NAE) Toolkit can help counties achieve a reduction in disproportionality, disparities, and administrative costs.

 - View or download Talking Points for Leadership (PDF version)

 - Native American Enhancement Toolkit (for Managers and Supervisors)